EvanHuang7/ai-tools/README.md

 docker ps
 ```

-4. Run apps in containers with Docker-compose file (Use minimal VM CPU and memory)
+4. Deploy app by running app containers with Docker-compose file (Use minimal VM CPU and memory)

 - Create a folder